wp-plugins/woocommerce-dynamic-gallery/readme.txt

 == Changelog ==

+= 1.2.5 - 2013/09/14 =
+* Fixes:
+	* Use browser protocol http or https on page load fix in v1.2.4 caused sites that use Minify plugins to crash on update.
+Updated style url and script url to fix Minify conflict.
+	* Thanks to Roy Vella (USA) for reporting the issue and the wp-admin and ftp access to his site to find and fix the bug.

 = 1.2.4 - 2013/09/11 =
 * Features:
 	* Added 'View Docs' link from the top of each admin panel to that menus section on the plugins docs.